-Cyclic voltammograms, CVs, are usually complicated functions of the scan-rate; they often exhibit large hysteresis.
-Comparison of two CVs measured with different scan-rates is far from being trivial.
-The comparison is even more complicated if the scan-rate varies in time or when two voltammograms are measured with different, arbitrary waveforms of potential.
+Cyclic voltammograms, CVs, are usually complicated functions of the scan rate; they often exhibit large hysteresis.
+Comparison of two CVs measured at different scan rates is far from being trivial.
+The comparison is even more complicated if the scan rate varies in time or when two voltammograms are measured with different, arbitrary waveforms of potential.

-In rare, simple cases, however, there exist mathematical transformations by which CVs taken with different scan-rates can be transformed to the one-and-the-same potential-program invariant (PPI) function - which function is independent of the actual form of the potential-time function.
-For example, the CVs of reversible redox couples can be transformed to hysteresis-free sigmoid-shaped curves using semiintegration [1].
-In contrast, the CVs of redox systems of slower kinetics - of the so-called quasi-reversible systems - cannot be transformed to a single PPI function.
-However, as it has recently been demonstrated in Refs.
-[2,3], by measuring a set of quasi-reversible CVs with varied scan-rates, two PPI functions can be obtained by a simple numerical procedure.
+In rare, simple cases, however, there exist mathematical transformations by which CVs taken with different scan rates can be transformed to one and the same potential-program invariant (PPI) function - which function is independent of the actual form of the potential-time function.
+For example, the CVs of reversible redox couples can be transformed to hysteresis-free sigmoid-shaped curves using semi-integration [1].
+In contrast, the CVs of redox systems with slower kinetics - so-called quasi-reversible systems - cannot be transformed to a single PPI function.
+However, as recently demonstrated in Refs.
+[2,3], by measuring a set of quasi-reversible CVs with varied scan rates, two PPI functions can be obtained by a simple numerical procedure.
 One of them characterizes charge transfer kinetics, the other diffusion.

 The subject of the present communication is the analysis of another important electrochemical situation: when the rate of the electrode process is limited by the finite quantity of reactants.
 The relevant equations are derived for the case of adsorption-desorption of charged species on an electrode surface with a finite density of adsorption sites.
-However, we keep in mind that there are analogous cases: the CVs of redox reactions of surface confined species and the CVs of redox reactions in a thin layer cell.
+However, we keep in mind that there are analogous cases: the CVs of redox reactions of surface-confined species and the CVs of redox reactions in a thin layer cell.
 The kinetics of all these types of processes manifest themselves as humps or peaks on the CVs and pseudocapacitances in the context of impedance analysis.
-As it is shown here using the example of the first case, the CVs can also be transformed to yield PPI functions.
+It is shown here, using the example of the first case, that the CVs can also be transformed to yield PPI functions.